yarisvt/tyk-docs/tyk-docs/content/concepts/tyk-components/pump.md

 Tyk Pump can be horizontally scaled without causing duplicate data.

-Tyk Pump is an open-source project from the team here at Tyk and you can find it’s GitHub repository [here][1].
+Tyk Pump is an open-source project from the team here at Tyk and you can find its GitHub repository [here][1].

 ![Tyk Pump Data Transport Service][2]